-International applicants (non-US Citizen or Green Card holders) should submit their completed application via postal mail 8 weeks prior to the desired session start date, but no later than the specified application deadline.
+International applicants (non-US Citizen or Green Card holders) should submit their completed application 6-8 weeks prior to the desired session start date.
 Application deadlines are set in order to ensure that accepted international applicants have sufficient time to receive immigration documents and obtain an M-1 vocational student visa prior to the session start date.

 Enrollment in a 12-Week program or longer requires an M-1 vocational student visa and full-time study (22-hours a week).
-Upon acceptance and receipt of tuition payment, the Institute will issue your SEVIS form I-20 and provide you with instructions on obtaining your M-1 vocational student visa at your local US Embassy.
+Upon acceptance and receipt of tuition payment for at least 12-Weeks, the Institute will issue a SEVIS form I-20 and provide instructions on obtaining your M-1 vocational student visa at your local US Embassy.
 LSTFI does not charge any additional fees for this service; however students are responsible for paying applicable fees to SEVIS and the US Department of State in regards to their I-20 and M-1 visa application.

 An M-1 vocational student is ineligible to work for pay, unless approved for Optional Practical Training (OPT).
 Students are only eligible for OPT upon successful completion of their respective program of study.
 Students earn 1 month of OPT for every 4 consecutive months of training, with a maximum of 6 months of eligibility.
-OPT allows the student to work in the field of acting, while still on their M-1 vocational student visa.
+OPT allows the student to work in the field of acting/theatre arts, while still on their M-1 vocational student visa.
+M-1 students are ineligible to work during the program of study.